 Unlike the listed shares of real estate companies, the prices of shares in real estate funds are not affected by stock market fluctuations.
 The value of the shares depends instead on the current market value of the fund assets; the property portfolio is required to be valued by two independent real estate experts at least once a year.
-Since the 2021 amendment, shares have been subject to a minimum retention period of twelve months in any case.
-On top of this, they can only be redeemed on certain dates, at which time the fund is obliged to repurchase shares at the current value.
-In times where share redemptions increase, there is however the option to suspend redemption in the shareholders' interests temporarily - for up to a maximum of two years.
+With the 2021 amendment, a minimum retention period of twelve months and a return period of a further twelve months were enshrined in law.
+These changes enter into force on 1 January 2027 for funds that were managed by an investment company for real estate at the effective date of 1 January 2022.
+The minimum retention period and the return period may need to be observed at an earlier date for individual real estate funds as defined in the Real Estate Investment Fund Act (ImmolnvFG) where the terms and conditions of the fund stipulate an earlier date of entry into force.
+In any case, with effect from 2027 at the latest investors may return shares after two years at the earliest.
+Currently shares may be redeemed daily; after the 2021 amendment enters into force, the redemption of shares will only be possible on certain dates.
+At these dates the fund is obliged to repurchase shares at the current value.
+However, in times of increased share redemptions the fund may temporarily (for a maxium period of up to two years) suspend redemption in the shareholders' interest.
 This is intended to ensure that the fund is not forced to dispose of real estate assets at a bad time.